0xAX/asm/content/asm_6.md

 |------|----------|-------------------------|
 |     0| 10000001 | 01100100110011001100110 |

-Now we know how computer represents a floating point number with a single-precision 🎉
+Now we know how a computer represents a floating point number with a single-precision 🎉

 ### Double and double-extended precision formats

-As you may guess, the representation of the floating-point numbers using the double-precision and double-extended precision formats is similar to the single-precision format and the difference is only accuracy.
+As you may guess, the representation of floating-point numbers using the double-precision and double-extended precision formats is similar to the single-precision format, and the only difference is accuracy.

-The double-precision format is `64-bits` of memory with the following structure:
+The double-precision value occupies `64-bits` of memory with the following structure:

-- sign - 1 bit
+- Sign - 1 bit
-- exponent - 11 bit
+- Exponent - 11 bits
-- mantissa - 52 bit
+- Mantissa - 52 bits

-The extended-double precision format is `80-bits` of memory with the following structure:
+The extended-double precision value occupies `80-bits` of memory with the following structure:

-- sign - 1 bit
+- Sign - 1 bit
-- exponent - 15 bit
+- Exponent - 15 bits
-- mantissa - 112 bit
+- Mantissa - 64 bits

 The `bias` for the double-precision format is `1023`.
-The `bias` for the extended-double precision is `16383`.
+The `bias` for the extended-double precision format is `16383`.

 ## Floating-point instructions